Eguana Technologies (CVE:EGT) Shares Down 25% – Here’s Why

-Shares of Eguana Technologies Inc. (CVE:EGT – Get Free Report) were down 25% during mid-day trading on Tuesday .
+Eguana Technologies Inc. (CVE:EGT – Get Free Report) was down 25% during trading on Tuesday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 204,388 shares traded hands during trading, an increase of 203% from the average daily volume of 67,414 shares.
+Approximately 102,388 shares were traded during trading, an increase of 87% from the average daily volume of 54,664 shares.
 The stock had previously closed at C$0.02.

 Eguana Technologies Company Profile